TolikPylypchuk/SharpHook/docs/api/index.md

 # SharpHook API Docs

-This section contains API docs for `SharpHook` and `SharpHook.Reactive`.
+This section contains API docs for the `SharpHook` and `SharpHook.Reactive` packages.
 Use the sidebar to navigate the docs.